8th International Conference on PolitenessBack to calls

 and sent to Ms May Asswae (U1273018@hud.ac.uk), to whom general enquiries may also be directed.

-We are also please to announce that Pilar Garcés Blitvich and Maria Sifianou are organising a panel on language aggression and conflict.
-The call for papers for this panel is available here.
+We are pleased to announce that Pilar Garcés Blitvich and Maria Sifianou have organised a panel on language aggression and conflict.

 |Haruko Cook (University of Hawaii)|